GovindaTak/Node-Project/README.md

 # AI-Node Project
 -----------------------

 Welcome to the AI-Node Project!
-This repository contains the source code for a ChatGPT-like demo web application developed by Atmecs Global Technology.
+This repository contains the source code for a ChatGPT-like demo web application.
 This application allows employees to upload office-related documents and query them to get relevant results.
 The backend is built using Node.js and Express.js, integrating various utilities and services.

 ## Table of Contents
 1. [Features](#features)